 A healthy 31-years-old man presented with a three-year history of abdominal discomfort.
 Radiological examinations revealed multifocal tumoral lesions in the spleen.
 The patient underwent splenectomy for differantial diagnosis and treatment.
 During the operation, in addition to the splenic masses, there were also multiple milimetric purpuric-like lesions on the colonic serosal surfaces adjacent to the splenic hilus.
 One of them was excised.
 Histologic examination showed hemangiopericytoma of the spleen and cavernous hemangioma of the adjacent colon.
 This is the first report showing the close association of these two distinct lesions with vascular origin in the literature.
 Despite not having any apparent evidence, there may be a sequential relationship between the hemangio-pericytoma of the spleen and cavernous hemangiomas.

-] tumors in the spleen.
+Hemangiopericytoma is a perivascular tumor originating from pericytes located along capillaries and venules.
+Tumor may be benign or malign in behavior.
+It is most common in the lower extremity, also occurs in the pelvic retroperitoneum or other sites.
+Hemangiopericytoma of the spleen is a rare tumor and so far only eight patients have been reported in the literature.
+It tends to occur at adult ages, but can be diagnosed in childhood.
+There is not any specific symptom or sign of the disease.
+There may be single[3-6] or multifocal[3,7-9] tumors in the spleen.
 On the other hand, cavernous hemangioma is a benign vascular tumor consisting of dilated blood vessels.
 In the present case, interestingly, in addition to the splenic hemangiopericytoma there were multiple cavernous hemangiomas on the adjacent colonic serosal surfaces.
 There may be a sequential, rather than co-incidental, relationship between the two distinct pathologies.
 We report a case of multifocal hemangiopericytoma of the spleen and cavernous hemangiomatosis of the adjacent colonic serosa.

 A healthy 31-years-old man presented with a three-year history of early satiety and abdominal discomfort.
 He had no history of weight loss.
 Physical and laboratory examinations were normal.
 Gastroduedonoscopy showed no pathologic finding.
 Abdominal ultrasonography revealed suspicious nodular lesions in the spleen.
-Computed tomography and magnetic resonance imaging showed hypervascular and hypodense masses located in the splenic hilum (Figure ).
+Computed tomography and magnetic resonance imaging showed hypervascular and hypodense masses located in the splenic hilum (Figure 1).
 Maximum size of the masses was 4 cm in diameter.

 The patient underwent splenectomy for suspicion of primary or secondary splenic malignancy.
 During the operation, there were three exophytic nodular lesions in the splenic hilum.
 In addition, there were also multiple small lesions dark-red in color and 4-5 mm in diameter, resembling to the purpuric lesions macroscopically, on the serosal surface of the splenic flexura of the colon and descending colon.
 One of them was excised.

 Spleen was 10 cm × 8 cm × 7 cm in diameter and weighted 200 g and there were three masses located in the splenic hilum.
 The gross appearance of the masses showed colour exchange into grayish-brown with a maximum diameter of 3 cm.
 Tumors were uncapsulated and their borders were irregular.
 On microscopical examination, there was a tumoral tissue consisting of slightly pleomorphic, atypical cells which were ovoid or spindle in shape.
-Tumor cells were widespread around the capillary vessels and had fusiform nuclei with prominent nucleolus and eosinophilic cytoplasm (Figures ).
+Tumor cells were widespread around the capillary vessels and had fusiform nuclei with prominent nucleolus and eosinophilic cytoplasm (Figures 2A and B).
 Mitotic activity was not observed.
 Tumoral cells were stained positively with CD34 and Vimentin, but negatively with lysozyme, cytokeratin, smooth muscle actin, S-100, factor 8-releated antigen, desmin, HMB-45, CD117 and epithelial membrane antigen immunohistochemically.
 This lesion was reported as hemangiopericytoma.

 On histologic examination of the lesion excised from the serosal surface of the splenic colon flexura, there was a tumoral tissue consisting of dilated blood vessels with flattaned endothelium and their lumens were containing erythrocytes (Figure 2C).
 This lesion was reported as cavernous hemangioma.